-"With the implementation of the New York Department of Financial Services (NY DFS) cybersecurity law underway, the DFS has released an updated FAQ guide for financial institutions implementing the new standard."
+"With the implementation of the New York Department of Financial Services (NYS DFS) cybersecurity law underway, the DFS has released an updated FAQ guide for financial institutions implementing the new standard."

 Authored by: Chris Tait and Russ Sommers

 The New York Department of Financial Services’ (NYS DFS) cybersecurity regulations were signed into law on Feb.
 16, 2017.
 These new sweeping regulations will pose some challenges for financial services organizations.
 What previously were optional best practices, now are law.

 The regulations went into effect March 1, 2017 with a transitional period to comply ranging up to two years – a relatively short time frame for compliance considering the difficulty of implementing specific requirements.

 Who is affected?

 All financial services entities that do business in the State of New York fall under the scope of the regulations.